 Am I allergic?

 This is the single most important question you need to ask.
-If you (or a family member) has an allergy to bee stings, then removal or extermination are your two options.
+If you (or a family member) has a bee allergy, then removal or extermination might seem like your only options.

 Are they in my living space?

-A nest located in the walls of your home, shed, or in your car can be the most problematic.
+A bee hive or nest located in the hollow spaces of your home, shed, or in your car can be the most problematic.
 These nests are the most likely to get you stung, and may even result in structural damage if not tended to.
-In these cases, removal or extermination is a priority.
+In such cases, removal or extermination is a priority.

 Do I have a garden?